ubuntu/ubuntu-desktop-documentation/docs/explanation/hardware-backed-disk-encryption.md

 If you lose your recovery key, you can retrieve it or replace it when you're logged in:

-* Ubuntu 24.04 LTS stores the recovery key is a readable form and you can retrieve it.
+* Ubuntu 24.04 LTS stores the recovery key in a readable form and you can retrieve it.
 * Starting with Ubuntu 25.10, the recovery key is stored in an encrypted form.
 You can't retrieve it but you can reset it in the Security Center to get a new one.

 For details, see {ref}`tpm-fde-get-a-new-recovery-key`.